JanMatthias1/cancer_SARD_network_study/README.md

 Identifying Baseline Risk in Cancer Patients with Systemic Autoimmune Rheumatic Disease Receiving ICI
 =================

-Research Question:
+Immune checkpoint inhibitors (ICIs) have transformed cancer therapy but are associated with immune-related adverse events (irAEs), including colitis, myocarditis, thyroiditis, and hepatitis.
+Emerging evidence suggests that patients with pre-existing systemic autoimmune rheumatologic diseases (SARDs) may be at increased risk for both autoimmune disease flares and irAEs when treated with ICIs.
+However, existing studies are limited by small sample sizes, retrospective single-center designs, and inconsistent phenotyping of both autoimmune disease and irAEs.
+Large-scale, standardized real-world evidence is needed to quantify irAE risk in this vulnerable population.

+The objectives of this study are as follows:

-- Among adult patients with cancers and pre-existing or concurrent systemic autoimmune rheumatologic disease (SARD), who newly initiate immune checkpoint inhibitors (ICI), what is the incidence of immune-related adverse events (colitis, myocarditis, thyroiditis, and hepatitis)?
+- To estimate the incidence of selected irAEs (colitis, myocarditis, thyroiditis, and hepatitis) among adult cancer patients with pre-existing or concurrent SARDs who newly initiate ICIs.

-- Among adult patients with cancers who newly initiate immune checkpoint inhibitors (ICI), what is the incidence of immune-related adverse events (colitis, myocarditis, thyroiditis, and hepatitis)?
+- To estimate the incidence of the same irAEs among adult cancer patients without SARDs who newly initiate ICIs.
+- To assess whether the presence of a SARD is associated with a higher incidence of irAEs following ICI initiation.

 ## Elements in the README template